The Best Egg Grill Smokers for Outdoor Cooking

 Host events, smoke meats, or bake pizzas on these blazing hot grills.
 Our picks include portable egg grills for camping, budget choices, and top models.

 BobVila.com and its partners may earn a commission if you purchase a product through one of our links.

-Prices for egg grill smokers run the gamut from around $150 for a basic no-frills model to $2,000 for a high-end egg grill that comes with split grates, oversized locking wheels, and a multipanel firebox.
-We’ve scoured the market to present recommendations for the best egg grill smoker—choose the model that best suits your cooking needs and budget.
+Egg grill smokers run the gamut from no-frills to high-end models with split grates, oversized locking wheels, and a multipanel firebox.
+We’ve scoured the market to present recommendations for some of the best egg grill smokers—choose the model that suits your cooking needs and budget.

 Our Top Picks

 Our top-favorite egg grill smoker is manufactured by Kamado Joe and offers 254 inches of cooking area on an 18-inch split grate.
 You can adjust both sides higher or lower in the smoker body to handle several foods that cook best at different temps.

 The grill features a temperature gauge and the vent at the top of the cooker manages airflow easily.
 Inside, the firebox features a six-panel design to reduce breakage and increase the cooking efficiency of the grill.

 The body of the egg is made from powder-coated cast aluminum, the interior is ceramic, and the grill comes with a rolling cast-iron cart that features locking casters and wheels.
 The Kamado Joe also comes with two exterior side shelves with hooks to hang all your grilling appliances.
 The total weight is 250 pounds.

 With this model from Char-Griller, you get 314 square inches of cast iron cooking grate at an affordable price, plus an extra 133 square inches on the warming rack.
 The Char-Griller’s egg-shaped body is constructed from 22-gauge, double-wall insulated steel with a powder-coated exterior and a porcelain-coated steel interior.